 Maury City is a tiny town located in the state of Tennessee.
 With a population of 584 people and just one neighborhood, Maury City is the 326th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Maury City is generally considered to be a blue-collar town.
-53.82% of the Maury City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Maury City, you'll notice that it is more blue-collar than most other communities in America.
+53.82% of Maury City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Maury City is a town of production and manufacturing workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Maury City who work in management occupations (9.30%), teaching (8.64%), and art, media, and design (7.64%).

 Of important note, Maury City is also a town of artists.
 Maury City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Maury City’s character.